simasch/fullstack-is-dead/README.md

 | Hilla     | 8082 | http://localhost:8082 |
 | Thymeleaf | 8083 | http://localhost:8083 |
 | JTE       | 8084 | http://localhost:8084 |

+## Important!

+If you run the apps from IntelliJ, make sure to set the working directory to the root folder of the project (JTE for example).
+Otherwise, the resources won't be found.